 Usually, you’ll need to provide information on your income and expenses, assets and liabilities, and credit facilities etc. This is all fairly ordinary stuff.

 However, if you know how to present that information, it can mean the difference between success and failure in releasing the IRS bank levy.

 How to present your financial situation is a complicated skill that typically only tax relief professionals possess.
 This skill is their bread and butter which they keep from sharing online.

 Usually, a tax relief expert can work through your numbers and present a convincing story to the IRS that will get your bank levy released quickly.

-If you’re looking for a tax relief expert, I recommend Community Tax Relief.
-You can read my review of Community Tax Relief here.
+If you’re looking for a tax relief expert, I recommend Community Tax.
 They offer a free no-obligation consultation, and tick all the boxes on what to look for when choosing a tax relief company.

 4. Look for administrative failings